thebedroomlaboratory/frontend/README.md

 });
 ```

-now if you try to post to this you may run into a few issues like "firstname not defined" and if you debug it you will probably find the same is true for request.body....
+Now if you try to post to this you may run into a few issues like "firstname not defined" and if you debug it you will probably find the same is true for request.body....

-This is because we need to include the express body parser, in Express 4 we do this by including the following with the rest of our configuration:
+This is because we need to include the express [body-parser](https://github.com/expressjs/body-parser), in Express 4 we do this by requireing it and including the following with the rest of our configuration:
 ```js
 app.use(bodyParser.urlencoded({extended: true}))
 ```
-this allows us to parse application/x-www-form-urlencoded paramaters, the extended true allows us to extended parse syntax with the qs module
+this allows us to parse application/x-www-form-urlencoded paramaters, the extended true allows us to extended parse syntax with the [qs module](https://github.com/visionmedia/node-querystring)

-now in postman swe setup a request up as shown below
+In order to test I am using [Postman](http://www.getpostman.com/).
+In postman we setup a request up as shown below
 [SCREENSHOT HERE]

-now lets set up our method to get all users, update a user and delete a user:
+Now lets set up our method to get all users, update a user and delete a user:
 ```js
 app.get('/api/user', function (request, response) {
     return UserModel.find(function (error, users) {